Dil Kumari Bhandari: Political career

 In 8th Lok Sabha elections of Sikkim in 1984, Nar Bahadur Bhandari swept the polls by securing 56, 614 seats out of 86, 024 seats.
 Dil Kumari Bhandari lost in this Assembly election.
-But Nar Bahadur Bhandari had to quit his seat in parliament, owing to the fact that he was elected to the State Assembly to become the chief minister of the state.
+But Nar Bahadur Bhandari had to quit his seat in parliament, as he was elected to the State Assembly to become the chief minister of the state.
 As a result, a by- election was ordered in April 1985 wherein nine candidates including Dil Kumari Bhandari filed their nominations.
 But at the eleventh hour, everyone except Dil Kumari Bhandari, withdrew their nominations.
 As a result, she was declared elected unopposed and she served the Assembly till 27, November 1989.

 In the 9th Lok Sabha election from Sikkim in year 1989, Dil Kumari Bhandari (Indian National Congress) winning only 28, 822 out of 1, 33, 699 seats while the winner, Nandu Thapa (Sikkim Sangram Parishad) won 91, 608 seats.

 In the 10th Lok Sabha election from Sikkim in year 1991, Dil Kumari Bhandari, who had returned to Sikkim Sangram Parishad, won the election by securing 1, 03, 970 votes from a total of 1,18, 502 valid votes, serving the assembly up to 20 June 1991.